 Most of the population speak Indonesian but the most widely spoken language is Balinese.

-Indonesian Central Time Zone
+Indonesian Central Time Zone (GMT +8)

-In Bali you can treat yourself.
-Stay in a 3* hotel for around $50-70 per night.
+Treak yo'self!
+Stay in a 3* or 4* hotel for around $50-70 per night.